 System Permissions in Concourse

-System-level permissions allow for operations across the entirety of Concourse.
-This is the highest level of administration.
-System-level permissions are found on under a User's details screen, and they're three checkboxes:
+System-level permissions allow for technical operations within Concourse, and is considered the highest level of administration.
+System-level permissions are found with a user's details, and include the following:

 If you have system-level permissions, you may be considered a “super administrator” because you have the power to set permissions for each permission level below you.
 More specifically, with system-level permissions, you can: